luca991/A-deep-learning-strategy-to-calibrate-heteroatomic-interactions-in-metal-alloys/README.md

 ## Neural Network training
 *NN_training* contains the Python scripts for training the neural networks.
 Each programme trains the neural network of a physical quantity.
 To run these programmes, you need to have the dataset (located in folder *Dataset* and named *data_ML_article.dat*) and the file with the extreme values for each quantity (*min_max_values.dat*) in the same folder.
+*min_max_values.dat* contains the extreme values within which neural networks are to be trained for each feature of the dataset.
 Folder *NN_training* also contains the NNs trained by us that were used in the next step.
 These are identified by the name of the quantity they predict and have the extension *.h5*.

 ## Minimization algorithms